Overview of the Bruce Power Contract

 This page is set up to provide information to the public and interested stakeholders on this important arrangement with the IESO.
 Bruce Power is committed to making information available and answering questions.
 Inquiries can be directed to firstname.lastname@example.org.

-As a private sector company, we enter into commercially competitive arrangements and arrange financing to deliver on our obligations.
+As a private sector company, Bruce Power enters into commercially competitive arrangements and arrange financing to deliver on our obligations.
 There is some commercially sensitive information that has to remain confidential to maintain that competitive tension.
 However, the company continues to endeavour to answer any questions and provide information of interest to the public and stakeholders.

 Cost of Electricity from Bruce Power

 Bruce Power receives a fixed price for its electricity generation that is inclusive of all its current costs and funding of future decommissioning liabilities in the Bruce Facility.
 As previously noted, the average price over the life of the contract was estimated by the IESO to be $77/ MWh (in 2015$).